cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 benford_summary("Travel and Lodging", t='worst')
 {% endhighlight %}

-You can see a few payers diverging from the general form of benford's distribution here.
+You can see a few payers diverging from the general form of Benford's distribution here.
 LDR Holding is the outlier in terms of goodness of fit as you can see from the density plot below as well.